loader image

 • Final flight test

-THEORY
+HELICOPTER THEORY SUBJECTS

 Both PPL and CPL require you to study seven theory subjects.
 The PPL has a single theory exam, while the CPL requires more in-depth knowledge so has seven exams (one for each subject).